-Matt is a lifelong gamer who has spent over a hundred hours playing various Japanese role-playing games.
+Matt is a lifelong gamer who has invested hundreds of hours playing various role-playing video games.

 This isn't your grandad's Final Fantasy VII - and it might not be yours either.

 After years of absorbing every detail in trailers and carefully curated gameplay footage, Final Fantasy VII Remake was finally released on April 10, 2020 for PlayStation 4.
 The game was a critical and financial success for Square Enix, selling over 3.5 million copies in the first three days of its release.

 The original 1997 release of Final Fantasy VII is widely considered a timeless classic and among the greatest Japanese role-playing games ever made.
 Fans have been clamouring for a remake for decades, but Square Enix has delivered a complete reimagining of the game from the ground up.

 Nonetheless, many fans who have played and beaten Final Fantasy VII Remake may feel a sense of unease about the direction of future games.
 Whether you are new to the series or a longtime fan, are three reasons to worry about the Final Fantasy VII Remake.

 The original game's Active Time Battle system was a clever compromise in 1997, but 2020's remake attempts to marry turn-based combat and action role-playing in an entirely different and potentially disastrous way.